aishnair22/aura-beauty/README.md

     })}
 </code></pre>

 An issue I faced was displaying a different image for products that had shades vs. products that did not have shades.
-My solution was to add logic in my componentDidMount.
-If we are receiving shades, we set the photo to the product photo of the first shade.
-If we are not receiving shades, we set the photo to the first product photo.
+My solution was to add logic in my componentDidMount lifecycle method.
+If the component is receiving shades, I set the photo to the product photo of the first shade.
+If the component does not receive any shades, I set the photo to the first product photo.

 <pre><code>
     componentDidMount() {